mangosArchives/serverZero_Rel19/doc/EventAI.txt

 Event Types: Expanded and Detailed Information
 ----------------------------------------------
 Note:
-COMBAT ONLY - Means that this event will only trigger durring combat.
+COMBAT ONLY - Means that this event will only trigger during combat.
 OUT OF COMBAT ONLY - Means that this event will only trigger while out of combat.
 BOTH - This event can trigger both in and out of combat.

-Events that do not have lables on them are events that are directly involved with the in and out of combat state.
+Events that do not have labels on them are events that are directly involved with the in and out of combat state.

 0 = EVENT_T_TIMER_IN_COMBAT
 ---------------------------
-Parameter 1: InitialMin - Minumum Time used to calculate Random Initial Expire Parameter 2: InitialMax - Maximum Time used to calculate Random Initial Expire Parameter 3: RepeatMin - Minimum Time used to calculate Random Repeat Expire Parameter 4: RepeatMax - Maximum Time used to calculate Random Repeat Expire
+Parameter 1: InitialMin - Minimum Time used to calculate Random Initial Expire Parameter 2: InitialMax - Maximum Time used to calculate Random Initial Expire Parameter 3: RepeatMin - Minimum Time used to calculate Random Repeat Expire Parameter 4: RepeatMax - Maximum Time used to calculate Random Repeat Expire

 COMBAT ONLY - Expires first between (Param1) and (Param2) and then between every (Param3) and (Param4) from then on.
-This is commonly used for spells that repeat cast during combat (Simulates Spell Cooldown).
+This is commonly used for spells that repeat cast during combat (Simulates Spell Cool-down).

 1 = EVENT_T_TIMER_OOC
 ---------------------